 Other arguments against sustainable finance

-Some big-name investors and (ex-)investment professionals discourage the focus on environmental, social and governance factors, and we’d like to finish today’s post by assessing the top 3 arguments we’ve come across during the research for this article:
+Some big-name investors and (ex-)investment professionals discourage the focus on environmental, social and governance factors, and we’d like to finish today’s post by assessing the top three arguments we’ve come across during the research for this article:

 We need an equal playing field.
-We need to close loopholes, and end (the wrong) subsidies and price externalities.
+We need to close loopholes and end (the wrong) subsidies and price externalities.
 And yes, only governments can implement those changes.
 But we also can’t wait for governments to do their bit.
 Especially not when powerful industry groups lobby and financially support those elected officials.
 How likely are these officials to bite the hand that feeds them?

 It’s not a choice between one OR the other.
 We need to take action on ALL fronts.